swimlane/el-segundo/README.md

 4) This method only supports value types that have JSON representations.
 5) Does not support a way to conditionally ignore portions of objects.
 For example properties the begin with `$`.

 `El Segundo` is designed to encapsulate this dirty checking process while addressing the issues above.
-It does not, and likely never will, be faster than `JSON.stringify` in cases where the object has not changed (i.e. is not dirty), but can realize a notable improvment when the object is dirty.
+It does not, and likely never will, be faster than `JSON.stringify` in cases where the object has not changed (i.e. is not dirty), but can realize a notable improvement when the object is dirty.

 ## Features